Skip to Main Content

 Middleton Place

-Another one of the most beautiful places in South Carolina is Middleton Place.
+One of the most beautiful places in South Carolina is Middleton Place.
 Middleton Place is a National Historic Landmark because it is a rare survivor of the American Revolution and the Civil War.
 Located along the Ashley River in Charleston, Middleton Place showcases our nation’s complex history with enslaved Africans and African Americans who lived and worked there.
 The tragic history of this land is in juxtaposition with the beautiful gardens, stables, and garden rooms.

-Road Scholar’s local expert will provide commentary en route to and at Middleton Place, one of the stops along the Signature City Charleston tour
+Road Scholar’s local expert will provide commentary en route to and at Middleton Place, one of the stops along the Signature City Charleston tour.

-Angel Oak
+Angel Oak Tree

 Pinckney Island National Wildlife Refuge

-A prominent South Carolina attorney owned this island plantation before it was eventually turned over to the Fish and Wildlife Service so the public can enjoy it.
+A prominent South Carolina attorney owned this island plantation before it was eventually turned over to the Fish and Wildlife Service for the public to enjoy.
 Established in 1975, the Pinckney Island National Wildlife Refuge features more than 4,000 acres of salt marshes and tidal creeks.
-Spot wildlife such as waterfowl, shorebirds, bald eagles, wood storks, wading birds, raptors, neotropical migrants, white-tailed deer, American alligators, and more.

 Visit the Pinckney Island National Wildlife Refuge on the Road Scholar Birding the Lowcountry tour.